Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 Battery tips (best practices)

 If your campsite offers an external power hookup (RV/Auto-camp), charging may be possible depending on location and setup, but it’s not required for normal day-to-day travel.
+Make sure you plan and book the RV parks in advance.

 FF Heater: What It Is and How to Use It Safely